jphaugla/cassandra-bank-redis/README.md

 ## Cassandra Bank day
 This github integrates cassandra and redisearch.
 Since many banks use cassandra, they can initially leverage their cassandra investment and use redisearch as and index and search capability on top of cassandra.

+Additionally, a python utility returns the size of all redis indexes in the redis database

 ### use docker compose to bring up the solution
 ```bash
 docker-compose up -d